MarimerLLC/csla/docs/Upgrading to CSLA 9.md

 ## Nullable Reference Types

 CSLA 9 supports the use of nullable reference types in your code.
-This means that you can use the `#nullable enable` directive in your code and the compiler will now tell you where CSLA does not expect any `null` values.
+This means that you can use the `#nullable enable` directive in your code and the compiler will now tell you where CSLA does not expect any `null` values or returns `null`.

 ### API Changes